Dilshan-hesara/film-hall-system-fe/README.md

-# MKD Cinema - Smart Movie Ticket Booking System
+# MKDCinemas Complete Cinema Management System &  End-to-End Online Ticket Booking Platform Demonstration

 A comprehensive, full-stack web application designed for modern cinema management.
 This system features a seamless Customer Booking Portal, a powerful Super Admin Dashboard for resource management, and a Receptionist POS for handling counter sales and shift reports.